 ISR school year starts around the third week of August, ends in mid-June and has 180 student contact days per year.
-Term, holiday and event dates can be found on the school website calendar at: https://isriga.lv/events/
+Term, holiday and event dates can be found on the school website calendar here.

 Faculty and student body